 She is a frequent presenter at national, state and local conferences, universities, and local music teaching groups.
 She has presented at 16 national music conferences, and 51 other venues in multiple states.
 Her articles have been published in Keyboard Companion, Clavier Companion, American Music Teacher, OhioMTA News, and MTNA Overture.
 She serves as an adjudicator and coordinator for many competitions and events.

 Immerman works with the University of Cincinnati College-Conservatory of Music Piano Pedagogy Department mentoring graduate student in helping them prepare for successful careers in teaching.
 It is not unusual to find an intern at Mrs. Immerman’s side throughout the academic year.

 She has consulted for the Frederick Harris Music Company, and was part of the core review group for the Christopher Norton Connections series.
 Frederick Harris published Immerman’s “Getting Started” guide for students entering the Music Development Program.

 Immerman represented Yamaha’s “Passport to Music” program 2004-2012 on Crystal Cruises, on which she taught piano classes at sea.

 She loves to share her passion for music, and strongly believes that everybody is capable of making music.
+Ability is second to motivation.
+If you want to learn and are willing the make the effort, Immerman will guide you to be the best you can be.
 Her enthusiasm is contagious, and she has the patience of an angel!

 Immerman has been cycling to work year-round since 2000, and was named “2008 Female Commuting Cyclist of the Year” by the Cincinnati Cycle Club.